 Occupational health osteopaths also offer advice on return to work strategies suited to your circumstances, including on appropriate duties, environmental modifications, or on hours and tasks appropriate to your rate of recovery.
-This may assist you to manage further injury risks and adjust your work practices to recover at work.
+It may assist you in managing further injury risks and adjusting your work practices to recover at work.

 Occupational health osteopaths give referrals to and work with other health professionals, case managers and others to coordinate injury management, return to work planning, or if advised by a treating medical practitioner.

 With further education, training and experience, some occupational health osteopaths provide advice to stakeholders in workplace settings often on a corporation wide level.
 These occupational health osteopaths provide on-site task analysis, develop site specific injury management protocols, and provide education on manual handling techniques.
 They also offer ergonomics assessments and perform task-oriented tests to prevent workplace injuries, plan workplaces better and improve efficiency in task completion.